stefan-schlagh/chat_server/docs/socketRequests.md

 When it is called, this user gets initialized.
 The user object will then be stored in the connection callback on the server

-When all chats and the first messages are loaded, these get emitted to the client. [see all chats](#all-chats)

 #### parameters
 ````json
 {